DBaek25/320-final-tutorial/_pages/index.md

 </div>
 <div class="jp-Cell-inputWrapper"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>This prediction is impossible, as the Judge costs 1850 credits.
+<p>This prediction is impossible, as the Ares costs 1550 credits.
 There is no way for a player to buy this weapon with only 800 credits.
 At the current time, I do not know of a way to force the model to consider the costs of a weapon when predicting, and is a point of future work.</p>

 </div>
 </div>